SajjadRahim/TeensySPIFlasher/README.md

 **WARNING**: Use this software at your own risk.
 The author accepts no responsibility for any consequences of using this software.

 # Supported Hardware
-- Teensy 4.1
-  - This should work on a Teensy 4.0 with some minor code changes
-  - This can likely be adapted to other Arduino controllers as well
+- Teensy 4.0 and 4.1.
+This can likely be adapted to other Arduino controllers as well
-- Only the **Macronix MX25L25635F** is supported.
+- Only the **Macronix MX25L25635F** and **Spansion S25FL256L** are supported.
 Code changes are required to support the other chips.

 This has been tested with the NOR chip still attached to the motherboard.